kylestetz/CLNDR/README.md

 Dependencies
 ------------

-jQuery, Underscore.js, and Moment.js are depended upon.
+[jQuery](http://jquery.com/download/), [Underscore.js](http://underscorejs.org/, and [Moment.js](http://momentjs.com/) are depended upon.
 Removing underscore.js as a dependency is high on the list of TODOs, as is documenting more thoroughly what versions of jQuery and Moment CLNDR requires.

 The 'Days' Array
 ----------------